xuguruogu/nebula-importer/README.md

 `schema.edge` is a **required** parameter that describes the schema information of the inserted edge.
 Each edge contains the following three properties:

 * `name`: The edge's name.
-* `withRanking`: Specifies the `rank` value of the given edge, used to tell different edges to share the same edge type and vertices.
+* `withRanking`: Specifies the `rank` value of the given edge, which is used to tell different edges to share the same edge type and vertices.
 * `props`: Same as the above tag.
-Please be noted the property order here must be the same with that of the corresponding data in the CSV data file.
+Please be noted that the property order here must be the same with that of the corresponding data in the CSV data file.

-Details of all the configurations please refer to [Configuration Reference](docs/configuration-reference.md).
+For details of all the configurations, refer to [Configuration Reference](docs/configuration-reference.md).

 ## About the CSV Header

 Usually, you can add some descriptions in the first row of the CSV file to specify each column's type.

-### Data Without Header
+### Data without Header

 If the `csv.withHeader` is set to `false`, the CSV file only contains the data (no descriptions of the first row).
-Example of vertices and edges are as follow:
+Examples of vertices and edges are as follows:

 #### Vertex Example

-Take tag `course` for example:
+Take tag **course** for example:

 ```csv
 101,Math,3,No5
 102,English,6,No11
 ```

 The first column is the vertex ID, the following three columns are the properties, corresponding to the course.name, course.credits and building.name in the configuration file.
 (See `vertex.tags.props`).

 #### Edge Example